Back |

 Organic

-The uncaged hens are fed an organic diet of feed produced without pesticides or fertilizers.
-Metropolitan Market offers Grade AA, organic eggs, from hens that enjoy a free-range lifestyle at a local, fifth generation farm that sticks to locally made, vegetarian feed.
+Organic eggs come from uncaged hens that are fed an organic diet of feed produced without pesticides or fertilizers.
+Metropolitan Market offers Grade AA organic eggs from hens that enjoy a free-range lifestyle at a local, fifth-generation farm that sticks to locally-made vegetarian feed.

 Omega-3

-The hen’s feed is supplemented with an omega-3 source like flax seed, so they lay eggs that are higher in omega-3 fats.
+Eggs of this variety come from hens whose feed is supplemented with an omega-3 source such as flax seed.
+They lay eggs that are higher in omega-3 fats.

 How to Store

-Refrigeration - store bought eggs need to be refrigerated.
-Eggs in the US are required to be washed before they arrive at the store.
-Washing removes the cuticle of the eggs, allowing oxygen, odors and bacteria to get into the egg.
+Eggs in the U.S. are required to be washed before they arrive at the store.
+Washing removes the cuticle of the eggs, allowing oxygen, odors, and bacteria to get inside.
+Therefore, store-bought eggs need to be refrigerated.

-The best way to store your eggs would be in the original cushy carton it came in, round side up.
-The carton padding reduces the chance of breakage and prevents the eggs from absorbing other refrigerator odors.
+The best way to store your eggs is in the original cushy carton it comes in, flat side up.
+The carton padding reduces the chance of breakage and prevents the eggs from absorbing refrigerator odors.

 The best placement for the carton, is mid-fridge, back of the shelf.
 That is generally where the fridge temp remains most constant.